VolkovK04/NSTTF/README.md

 10. (?)
 Provide users with tools to create their own functions (additional)
 11. (?)
 CompositNode class that contains an entire graph within itself; the graph's inputs and outputs should link with the node's inputs and outputs.
 Should be supported at the compiler level
 12. (?)
 Code documentation
+13. CL code to hex array (function in utils for that) -> Novikov Serega

 ## Fourth milestone (27.05.24):
 1. Implement some graph optimization algorithms